 Valley’s Hematologic Oncology Program treats all forms of blood cancer (hematologic malignancies) or blood disorders.

-The Valley Approach to Blood Cancer
+A Team Approach to Blood Cancer Care

 Our program has a long history of treating blood cancer using a team-based approach.
 Each patient’s case is looked at from different perspectives: from pathologists, medical oncologists, radiation oncologists and hematologists.